Gao-Ziyu/ASG1/README.md

 # ASG1

-# a site for Uki Violeta from Nijisanji EN Noctyx :)
+# a website site for Uki Violeta from Nijisanji EN Noctyx

+This website consist of the Profile of Uki Violeta, stream schedules and the media of Uki Violeta.